germainelry/germainelry/README.md

 - [TDP-LLM-Chatbot](https://github.com/KevinTan1203/TDP-LLM-Chatbot.git): A multilingual AI Chatbot used to improve customer experience in banking.

 ## 🌱 Currently Learning
-- GenAI
-- Machine Learning Algorithms
+- GenAI, Machine Learning Algorithms
 - DevOps practices and CI/CD pipelines
+- Infrastructure as Code tools such as Chef Automate, Terraform

 ## 📫 How to Reach Me
 - 📧 Email: germainelry@gmail.com